An analytic theory of convolutional neural network inverse problems solvers: Numerical experiments

 \subsection{Network architectures}

-For the local and translation equivariant estimator, we examine 3 different architectures with noise level $\sigma$ conditioning: \begin{itemize} \item UNet2D: we use a state-of-the-art UNet2D~\citep{ronneberger2015u} from the \texttt{diffusers}\footnote{\href{https://huggingface.co/docs/diffusers/en/api/models/unet2d}{https://huggingface.co/docs/diffusers/en/api/models/unet2d}} library.
+For the local and translation equivariant estimator, we examine 3 different architectures with noise level \(\sigma\) conditioning: \begin{itemize} \item UNet2D: we use a state-of-the-art UNet2D~\citep{ronneberger2015u} from the \texttt{diffusers}\footnote{\href{https://huggingface.co/docs/diffusers/en/api/models/unet2d}{https://huggingface.co/docs/diffusers/en/api/models/unet2d}} library.
 The model has several downsampling and upsampling layers and skip connections, with varying channel dimensions (defined by \texttt{block\_out\_channels}) and kernel size (defined by \texttt{kernel\_size}, for down-blocks and mid-blocks).
 The architecture is modified slightly (circular boundary conditions and kernel sizes of convolutional layers) to have a desired receptive field and to ensure translation equivariance.
-The noise level $\sigma$ is conditioned using a time embedding module with linear layers.
+The noise level \(\sigma\) is conditioned using a time embedding module with linear layers.

-\item ResNet: we use a minimal ResNet with residual block~\citep{he2016deep}, with a $1 \times 1$ convolutional layer at the beginning and at the end, similar to~\citep{kamb2025an}.
-Each residual block contains a convolutional layer with $3 \times 3$ kernels at a channel dimension defined by \texttt{num\_channels}, followed by a batch normalization and a ReLU nonlinearity.
-The noise level $\sigma$ is conditioned using sine-cosine positional embedding.
+\item ResNet: we use a minimal ResNet with residual block~\citep{he2016deep}, with a \(1 \times 1\) convolutional layer at the beginning and at the end, similar to~\citep{kamb2025an}.
+Each residual block contains a convolutional layer with \(3 \times 3\) kernels at a channel dimension defined by \texttt{num\_channels}, followed by a ReLU nonlinearity.
+The noise level \(\sigma\) is conditioned using sine-cosine positional embedding.

 \item PatchMLP: a fully local MLP acting on patches.
 The MLP has 5 residual blocks, each containing two linear layers with hidden dimension of \texttt{hidden\_dim}, followed by a layer normalization and GELU activation.
-The noise level $\sigma$ is conditioned using sine-cosine positional embedding. \end{itemize} All convolutional layers use circular padding to ensure translation equivariance and they have approximately $4$ million parameters.
+The noise level \(\sigma\) is conditioned using sine-cosine positional embedding. \end{itemize} All convolutional layers use circular padding to ensure translation equivariance and they have approximately \(4\) million parameters.
 Details of the architectures with various receptive fields are provided in~\cref{table:supp_architecture_details}.